crnbrdrck/ked/README.md

 ## Contributors

-Pull-requests encouraged, but contributions are accepted in any form; including [issues](https://github.com/crnbrdrck/ked/issues)
+Pull-requests encouraged, but contributions are accepted in any form, including [issues](https://github.com/crnbrdrck/ked/issues).

 ### Contributors
 - [adam-lynch](https://github.com/adam-lynch/) - original designer of the Ked language